-If your doctor prescribes antibiotics, the possibility of side effects should be noted but should not stop you from receiving needed treatment.
+If your doctor prescribes antibiotics, any possible side effects should be noted.
+But they shouldn’t stop you from receiving needed treatment.
 Be sure to discuss any concerns about macrolide antibiotics with your cardiologist.

 While herbal supplements may seem natural and therefore harmless, think again.
 Unlike conventional medications, herbal supplements do not undergo rigorous scientific study or approval by the Food and Drug Administration (FDA), and serious, even fatal, interactions have been reported between cardiac medicines and some supplements.

-Some herbs may even cause heart and vascular problems; they can affect your blood pressure and heart rate whether or not you are taking any heart medications.
-Therefore, you should always talk to your doctor before taking an herbal supplement.
+Some herbs may even cause heart and vascular problems.
+They can affect your blood pressure and heart rate whether or not you’re taking any heart medications.
+So, you should always talk to your doctor before taking an herbal supplement.

 - When looking at the label of OTC medications, be sure to read the active and inactive ingredient lists.
 Many drugs are high in sodium, which raises blood pressure.

 - Use your pharmacist as a resource.
-He or she can tell you if the OTC medications are not compatible with certain medical conditions and/or your current drug therapy.
-In addition, he or she may be able to offer you alternative choices.
+They can tell you if the OTC medications are not compatible with certain medical conditions and/or your current drug therapy.
+In addition, they may be able to offer you alternative choices.